jorendorff/tabletop-games/identifamy.md

 or on their turn, the GM can roll for whatever other people in the story—non-player characters—are trying to do.

+**Revealing character.** Players never reveal their trait cards during the adventure, but they must portray their character traits through role-playing.
+(There are some rules about this; see "Rules about revealing your character traits", below.)
+Other players need to be watching for this and taking notes!
+Learning your buddies' character traits is one of the ways you score points.

+Your notes turn out to be really important when a one-day adventure later turns out to be a two-day adventure after all!

 (Gamemaster's guide:) You will need to help players bring out their traits, because they'll forget that part of the game is going on.
 Some traits need a rather specific chance to shine; be as heavy-handed as you like in bringing those opportunities about.

 (Gamemaster's guide:) Quiet players may need encouragement.
-Some folks much prefer staying quiet; and if they're sitting back and enjoying their friends' banter, fine.
-But if you can coax every player into exhibiting a character trait or two, everyone will be more pleased at the end.
-Action scenes, at least, get everyone involved (everyone takes turns).
+Don't put pressure on people who hate it; but if you can coax every player into exhibiting a character trait or two, everyone will be more pleased at the end.
+Action scenes, at least, get everyone involved.
+(Everyone takes turns.)
 So does Storytelling.

 ## Storytelling